Patient education: Flexible sigmoidoscopy (Beyond the Basics)

 A flexible sigmoidoscopy is an examination of the lower part of the gastrointestinal tract called the colon or large intestine (figure 1).
 It is performed by an endoscopist, who is a doctor or other health professional with special training in endoscopic procedures.
 There are several reasons that flexible sigmoidoscopy may be recommended, with one of the most common reasons being the need to screen for colon cancer in people older than 50 years.

 Colonoscopy allows the clinician to examine the entire large intestine and is preferred in certain situations.
-(See "Patient information: Colonoscopy (Beyond the Basics)".)
+(See "Patient education: Colonoscopy (Beyond the Basics)".)

 REASONS FOR SIGMOIDOSCOPY